SEARCH

 I live in a cold climate and I have to protect my strawberry plants from wet, cold weather.

-While they benefit from a cold, dormant period, the real killer is a moist, deep freeze where the actual plant is destroyed.
+While they benefit from a cold, dormant period, the real problem is a moist, deep freeze where the actual plant is destroyed.
 Death by icing up!
 That’s the same concern when growing vegetables in the winter.
 Dampness + freezing is the real enemy.

 Overwintering In-ground Strawberry Plants